Online tutoring

 Format works well for

-GCSE / A-level academic subjects · all secondary subjects · most adult learning · scarce specialisms
+GCSE and A-level academic subjects, all secondary subjects, most adult learning, scarce specialisms

 Format works less well for

-Primary-age students (Year 4 and below typically) · students with sustained-attention difficulties
+Primary-age students (typically Year 4 and below) and students with sustained-attention difficulties

 Equipment minimum